About Non-Person Accounts

 - Providing additional information on usage of the account in event of a security investigation

 The management of NPAs is primarily done within Western Identity Manager.
 See below for the list of common account management tasks.

-See diagram below for a time line on the life cycle of an NPA.
+See the diagram below for a timeline on the life cycle of an NPA.

-Stage 1 - Account is requested.
-Western Identity Manager form is properly filled out and an email is automatically sent to the ITS Computer Accounts Office to begin the approval process.
+Stage 1- Account is requested.
+Western Idenity Manger form is properly filled out and an email is automatically sent to the ITS Computer Accounts Office to begin the approval process.
 More info on requesting an account.

-Stage 2 - Approval process.
-The ITS Computer Accounts Office will validate the request for such things as; is the requestor allowed to own a Non-Person account, or are there alternative solutions that would better serve the request? (mailing lists, etc.)
+Stage 2- Approval process.
+The ITS Computer Office will validate the request for such things as; is the requestor allowed to own a Non-Person account, or are there alternative solutions that would better serve the request? (mailing lists, etc.)

-Stage 6 - Active status.
+Step 6- Active status.
 The account is in a useful state.
 The account will remain this way until the end of day on the expiry date.
-The account may be renewed any time during active or expired status.
+The account may be renewed at any time during active or expired status.
 More info on renewing an account.

-Stage 9 - Expiration.
+Stage 9- Expiration.
 The account is expired automatically at the end of day on the expiration date.
-The password on the account is changed preventing access to all services associated with the account.
+The password on the account is changed preventing access to all services associated wit the account.

-Stage 10 - Expired status.
-If you missed the renewal of your NPA the access can still be re-instated from this expired state.
-Please note in addition to renewing the access you will also need to change/reset the password.
+Stage 10- Expired Status.
+If you missed the renewal of your NPA the access can still be re-instated from this expired date.
+Please note in addition to renewing the access, you will also need to change/reset the password.

-Stage 11 - No longer accessible.
-The account has been slated for clean up from Identity Manager and is no longer accessible to the owner(s).
+Stage 11- No longer accessible.
+The account has been slated for clean up from Identity Manager and is no longer acessible to the owner(s).